 But punk wasn’t content to stay within the boundaries of the Western part of the so called Iron Curtain.
 In Poland, punk was a reaction to both totalitarian regimes and false promises of capitalism.
 Starting with the unique sound of punk-rock bands like Moskwa, Armia, Rejestracia, Dezerter and Siekiera, and continuing all the way through the late 80’s and 90’s with Włochaty, Homomilitia, Post Regiment and Infekcja, the Polish scene has had its massive impact on the development of hardcore punk until the present day.

-Eastern European punk, especially when sung in some Slavic language, was a whole new world to the people in the West and it was created by people living under such conditions—ahem, secret police—that it inspired them to be even more creative if they want to success in what they are trying to achieve.
+Eastern European punk, especially when sung in some Slavic language, was a whole new world to the people in the West and it was created by people living under such conditions—ahem, secret police—that it inspired them to be even more creative if they want to succeed in what they are trying to achieve.
 But how many Western bands could sing in Polish if they don’t have a native Pole in the band?

 Śmierć is a four-piece hardcore punk band from Stockholm that pays homage to the greatest punk bands and poets to come out of Poland.

 In 2017, Sumo (drums) and Calle (bass) came together to start a new band that will sound somewhat different from the countess of other bands they’ve had before.
 Imperial Leather’s Krisse joined on guitar then, but it wasn’t until Ninka took on the lyrical and vocals duties when Śmierć was finally born.
 Before that, she’s been playing the drums or sing in many Swedish hardcore, punk and crust bands, but singing in Polish was something totally new to be brought on the table.